 Why You Need a Termite Barrier

 Soil is the natural habitat of termites.
 No amount of effort to kill them or treat the soil can help to get rid of these pests, and they ultimately return to the area.
 Therefore, it becomes necessary to build a physical or chemical barrier between the soil and the concrete slab and the wooden framing of the property.
 This barrier protects the granny flat you build on your property, from termites.

 If you ignore to install this barrier, termites can destroy the granny flat and cause substantial damage to other features as well.
 Treating a termite infestation and carrying out related repairs are expensive and the problem can linger for a long time.
 Frequent topical termite treatments also become necessary to keep termites under check.
-This adds a significant amount to your pest control and granny flat maintenance costs.
+This adds a significant amount to your pest control and Granny Flat Sydney maintenance costs.